Mohammad Zahir Shah: Return to Afghanistan

 Zahir Shah visited his father's tomb soon after arriving in Kabul and reportedly gasped after witnessing rocket holes and gunfire damage on the tomb caused by the civil war.

-Hamid Karzai, who was favored by Zahir Shah, became president of Afghanistan after the Loya Jirga.
+Hamid Karzai, who was favoured by Zahir Shah, became president of Afghanistan after the Loya Jirga.
 Karzai, from the Pashtun Popalzai clan, provided Zahir Shah's relatives with major jobs in the transitional government.
 Following the Loya Jirga he was given the title "Father of the Nation" by Karzai, symbolizing his role in Afghanistan's history as a symbol of national unity.
 This title ended with his death.
 In August 2002 he relocated back to the Arg, his old palace, after 29 years.

 During an October 2002 visit to France, Zahir Shah bruised his ribs after slipping in a bathroom, and on 21 June 2003, while returning to France for a medical check-up, he broke his femur.

 On 3 February 2004, Zahir Shah was flown from Kabul to New Delhi, India, for medical treatment after complaining of an intestinal problem.
 He was hospitalized for two weeks and remained in New Delhi under observation.
 On 18 May 2004, he was brought to a hospital in the United Arab Emirates because of nose bleeding caused by heat.

 Zahir Shah attended the 7 December 2004 swearing-in of Hamid Karzai as President of Afghanistan.
 During his final years, he was frail and required a microphone pinned to his collar so that his faint voice could be heard.
 In January 2007, Zahir was reported to be seriously ill and bedridden.